AACAP Educational Outreach Program for Child and Adolescent Residents (former Travel Grant Program)

 *The award is discretionary and subject to funding availability.

-The EOP provides the opportunity for child and adolescent psychiatry residents to receive a formal overview to the field of child and adolescent psychiatry, establish child and adolescent psychiatrists as mentors, and experience the AACAP's 67th Annual Meeting in San Francisco, CA, October 19 – October 24, 2020.
-Participants will be exposed to the breadth and depth of the field of child and adolescent psychiatry, including research opportunities, access to mentors, academic programming, and various networking opportunities.
-Participation in this program provides up to $1,000 for travel expenses to the AACAP Annual Meeting.
+The EOP provides the opportunity for child and adolescent psychiatry residents to receive a formal overview to the field of child and adolescent psychiatry, establish child and adolescent psychiatrists as mentors and experience the AACAP/CACAP 2022 Annual Meeting, October 17 – October 22, 2022.
+Participants will be exposed to the field of child and adolescent psychiatry, including research opportunities, access to mentors, and various networking opportunities.
+Participation in this program provides a reimbursable post-meeting award stipend of up to $1,000.

 - Participation in various AACAP Annual Meeting events for residents, including mentorship program(s), academic/networking sessions, an awards breakfast program and focus groups.

-- Applicants must be child and adolescent psychiatry residents at the time of the AACAP Annual Meeting in October 2020.
+- Applicants must be child and adolescent psychiatry residents at the time of the AACAP/CACAP 2022 Annual Meeting in October 2022.

 - Participants must be currently enrolled in a residency program in the United States; residents in their first or second year of child fellowship training are eligible.